garrandall/popular-music-data/tracks/i-ve-been-in-love-before-cutting-crew.md

   ranking_list: Billboard Hot 100
   start_date: '1988-01-23'
 ---
-Oooh, oo oooh, cha
+Oh, oo ohcha
 Catch my breath, close my eyes
 Don't believe a word
 Things she said, overheard
 Something wrong inside
-Hits you in a minute, oooh
+Hits you in a minute, oh
-Then you know you're in it, aah
+Then you know you're in it, ah

 I've been in love before
 I've been in love before